Mark Quinn: Career

+The 2002 campaign was plagued by injuries that forced Quinn to spend 156 total days on the injured list that season.
+He appeared in just 23 games in the major leagues, hitting .237 with 2 home runs and 11 RBIs.

+During 2003 Spring Training, Quinn was released by the Royals after going just 1-for-8 in his appearances and suffering another setback with his hamstring.

 In four seasons with the Royals, Quinn batted .282 with 45 home runs, 167 RBI, 153 runs, 72 doubles, five triples, and 17 stolen bases in 293 games.

-Quinn's 45 career home runs surpassed fellow Royals alumnus Jamie Quirk's total of 43, giving him the second-most home runs all time for a player whose last name begins with a "Q".
-Outfielder Carlos Quentin has 154 career home runs as of the end of the 2014 season.
+Following his release, Quinn played in the San Diego Padres, Tampa Bay Devil Rays, St. Louis Cardinals, and Chicago White Sox organizations, along with a stint with the Long Beach Armada of the independent Golden Baseball League, but was never able to return to the major leagues.

 Coaching

 Mark Quinn owns The Baseball School in Houston, Tx, and coaches the Houston Royals select teams.

 On January 6, 2016 Quinn was hired to become the assistant hitting coach for the Baltimore Orioles.